nccshecodes/shecodes-2020/src/index.md

 <h2>Getting started</h2>
 <p>
   There was never a grand plan to become a developer, it just happened.
-I was juggling working from home and bringing up my two boys at the time when it was becoming urgent for small businesses to get an online presence.
+I was juggling being mum with working from home at the time when small businesses really needed to have an online presence to survive.
 We needed a website for our home business and we didn't have a budget to pay a professional.
 So I sat at the kitchen table, ploughed my way through tutorial after tutorial and built my first website.
 It seemed a pretty good fit to upskills my graphics background and for some reason I enjoyed pulling my hair out night after night, just for that one moment when finally, the code would just work.
 Over time I started building sites for friends and local small businesses, winning two awards for a responsive website.
 </p>

 <p>